barbarer/py4e-int/_sources/regex/regex-group-adv.rst

 .. note::

-   Since '\\b' usually means a backspace in a Python string you must use 'r' before the string to treat it as a raw string.
-You only need to do this if the expression has a '\\b' in it.
+   Since '\\b' usually represents a backspace in a Python string you must use 'r' before the string to treat it as a raw string.
+You only need to add the r in front of the string if the expression has a '\\b' in it.

 Negating a Character Set
 ============================